Frequently Asked Questions

-- Return the completed form to the Office of the Vice President and Dean of Student Services.
+- Return the completed form to the office of the Vice President for Student Services and Dean of Students.

-- The completed form will be logged and a copy filed in the Vice President and Dean of Students' Office.
+- The completed form will be logged and a copy filed in the office of the Vice President for Student Services and Dean of Students.
 The original form will be delivered to the Registrar's Office for processing.

-- An email will be sent to your professors and adviser from the Dean of Students' Office to notify them that the Withdrawal paperwork is being processed and that the Registrar's Office will notify them when the student is removed from their classes (if the Withdrawal is taken during the academic year while the student is enrolled).
+- An email will be sent to your professors and adviser from the office of the Vice President for Student Services and Dean of Students to notify them that the Withdrawal paperwork is being processed and that the Registrar's Office will notify them when the student is removed from their classes (if the Withdrawal is taken during the academic year while the student is enrolled).